Politics of Humiliation: Trump, Palestine, the Arab Peoples

 While Israel occasionally raged against Arab ‘incitement’, using official Arab discourse to further illustrate its point of being a perpetual victim of Arab hostility, both Tel Aviv and Washington were unperturbed by the status quo.
 As long as Israel was able to enrich its military occupation unhindered, through the construction of more illegal Jewish settlements, the Arabs could carry on with their harmless tirade and claims of Palestinian solidarity.
 The barter suited Arab rulers well.

-Read: Israel to hold fresh elections as Knesset votes to dissolve itself
+READ: Israel to hold fresh elections as Knesset votes to dissolve itself

 The 2011 Arab revolts created a new paradigm in the region.
 While it pitted newly empowered Arab populations against their corrupt, undemocratic governments, it left the door wide open for further foreign intervention.
 US-led Western governments, desperate to sustain the century-old status quo, fought for relevance, doing their utmost to prop up rotten political systems, especially in oil-rich countries.
 While gains of Arab revolts were reversed by counter-revolutionary forces – sending the whole region into a seemingly perpetual quagmire – the political hawks within the Trump administration discovered in the region’s chaos an opportunity to settle old scores against Iran, to advance Israeli interests and to further exploit Arab wealth.